zhuonanhao/DDG_Tutorial_Website/docementations/2d_surface.md

 \kappa_{1} = \frac { 2 \tan ( {\phi / {2} )}} {   l },
 $$

 where $$\phi$$ is the turning angle between the three consecutive nodes.
-The curvature along the circumferential direction is determined by the change of the surface normal direction, as
+The curvature along the circumferential direction is determined by the change in the surface's normal direction, as

 $$
 \kappa_{2} = \frac { \cos (\psi) } { r },
 $$

-where $$\psi$$ is the orientation angle, determined by the surface normal vector relative to the $$R$$ axis, as shown in Fig.~\ref{fig:shell_model_plot}(b).
+where $$\psi$$ is the orientation angle, determined by the surface normal vector relative to the $$R$$ axis.
 Similarly, the bending coupling between the meridional direction and the circumferential direction is also zero, i.e.,

 $$
 \kappa_{12} = \kappa_{21} = 0.